 Thoughts – Based on these physical signs and behaviours what am I telling myself?
 This is around your beliefs, such as ‘I am …’, ‘They are …’, ‘The world is …’, and statements that include wording such as ‘everyone, no-one, always, never’, etc.

 Triggers – What has stimulated my nervous system?
+What else could be contributing?
 Environment (lighting, temperature, noise levels), people, situations, smells, sounds, sights, feelings, thoughts, etc.

 When I feel panic building inside, why can’t I just think myself out of it?